shahpari2kht/DataScoutBot/README.md

 ## Project Overview

-**DataScoutBot** is an intelligent Python-based bot designed to collect, process, and analyze data from multiple sources.
-The bot automates data extraction, monitors incoming data streams, and provides structured analysis results.
+**DataScoutBot** is a Python based intelligent bot for collecting, processing, and analyzing data from multiple sources.
+It automates data extraction, monitors incoming data, and provides structured analysis results.

-It can be integrated into data processing pipelines, machine learning projects, or any automation workflow requiring data aggregation and insights.
+Ideal for data pipelines, machine learning projects, and automation workflows that require quick insights from raw data.

 ---

 ## Features

 - Automatic data collection from files, APIs, or web sources
+- Data cleaning and normalization
-- Real time data monitoring and error handling
+- Real time monitoring and logging
-- Data normalization and cleaning
-- Quick analysis and reporting of results
+- Quick analysis and summary reporting
+- Streamlit web demo for interactive visualization
-- Easily extensible for custom sources or analysis logic
+- Fully extensible for custom sources and analysis modules

 ---